 From there, it’s up to all of us to reduce and conserve our water usage so that everyone has enough water for basic tasks.

-Water Conservation Is a Way of Life
+Water Conservation is a Way of Life

 Do your part to conserve our precious supplies by small, thoughtful changes in your daily activities and habits.
 Small changes, if done on a large scale, add up to a big change.
 Every drop counts and every person can make a difference.
 Check out our water conservation section.

 How bad is the drought?
-See for yourself – a map of Texas from the U.S. Drought Monitor features areas of water shortages (new analysis released every Thursday).
+See for yourself – a map of the Texas region from the U.S. Drought Monitor features areas of water shortages (new analysis released every Thursday).

 Understanding Drought Water Usage Restrictions

 The following applies to Texas customers of SouthWest Water-owned utilities.
 The User Drought Contingency Plan (UDCP) is a detailed document that outlines the restrictions in place for each drought stage and is meant to help you reduce the impact of drought and water shortages.
 There are five stages (as listed below), and whenever a neighborhood is under drought stage notice, you will be notified by text and/or email, as well as on the back of your monthly bill.
 Additional information will be listed on this web page.

 - Stage 4 – Exceptional (40% Mandatory Reduction)